-- Provide a one-half to one acre Neighborhood Common, pedestrian links, and at least two pocket parks. - Incorporate public art and a water feature into the Neighborhood Common and all streetscape improvements.
+- Provide a one-half to one acre Neighborhood Common, pedestrian links, and at least two pocket parks. - Incorporate public art and a water feature into the Neighborhood Common and streetscape improvements. - Create a sense of place in the community.

 - Build a new business street connecting Holton Lane to University Boulevard; implement Green Streets concept - Build a new private street connecting proposed business street to New Hampshire Avenue. - Provide pedestrian paths to improve access to transit. - Implement a Transportation Demand Management program.